The New York Times Company research snapshot

 NYT AI Trading Strategy Framework

 The NYT AI trading strategy below is a research and risk-control framework, not personal advice.
-It combines the digital subscription compounder story with price confirmation, valuation discipline, and clear invalidation levels.
+It combines the digital subscription compounder story with price confirmation, valuation discipline, and clear invalidation levels, and it should be refreshed after the August 5, 2026 earnings report.

 Trend-following setup

-Watch for NYT to reclaim and hold the $78 to $82 area with stronger volume, then compare the move with digital subscriber adds, ARPU, digital advertising growth, and buyback pace.
+Watch for NYT to reclaim and hold the $76 to $77.70 zone above the 100-day average with stronger volume, then compare the move with digital subscriber adds, ARPU, digital advertising growth, and buyback pace.

 Mean-reversion setup

-If NYT pulls back toward the low-$70s or high-$60s without a thesis break, compare the price with free cash flow, net cash, and the next subscriber update.
+If NYT pulls back toward the $68.50 to $74.00 support cluster without a thesis break, compare the price with free cash flow, net cash, subscriber data, and the next earnings report before acting.

 Avoid averaging down without a stop.
-A move toward the mid-$50s would require a fresh review of digital growth, advertising demand, and multiple compression risk.
+A move below the $68.50 zone would require a fresh review of digital growth, advertising demand, legal risk, and multiple compression.

 Fundamental monitor

 Do not treat AI content licensing as guaranteed.
-Scenario ranges should be updated after earnings, traffic data, and any major content or platform agreements.
+Scenario ranges should be updated after earnings, traffic data, legal rulings, and any major content or platform agreements.

 Investment research summary